|

 Nikkor 15mm f3.5 AIS is.
 I also own a

 Nikkor 20mm f2.8 AIS which is a wide angle lens.
+But these lenses are not fisheye.
 The term “

-rectilinear” is where I went wrong.
+rectilinear” is where I went wrong because I did not know the terms for lenses and what they can do.
 I didn’t want the distorted bending of a fish eye lens, I want the ultra close up without distortion.
-The article was written from that aspect.
+The article was written from understanding what a fish eye lens is but learning about rectilinear properties are.

 ——————————